UNLV-Libraries/ArchivesSpace-authority-project/xact/manual.md

 Title → title

-Please note that digital collections formats titles differently.
-Please evaluate them.
-We still want the title to be DACS compliant so modify as necessary.
+In most cases titles should be kept the same.
+Only change titles after checking with a supervisor.

-Date → date_expression
+Digital Collections uses a slash `/` to indicate date ranges.
+Use the date value before a slash for date_begin and the value after the slash for date_end.
+If no slash is present, enter the value in date_begin.
+Be sure to complete date_type, date_begin, and date_end as usual.

-Digital Collections does not use YYYY Month DD format so you may have to modify single dates.
-Be sure to complete date_type, date_being, and date_end as usual.
+Digital Collections dates also include certainty indicators.
+If a date includes a tilde `~` enter 'approximate' in date_certainty.
+If it includes a question mark `?` enter 'questionable' in date_certainty.

 Digital Identifier →  unique_identifier

 Object Archival Resource Key (ARK):

 You will need to create a new column.
-In row 1 column AG.
-To that cell add: Object Archival Resource Key
+In the first blank column of row 1 add: Object Archival Resource Key.

 You can then add the ARKs in the column.
 This will facilitate linking directly to the online digital item.